hummelthomas/winpython/Frequently Asked Questions (FAQ).md

   => Chrome, Firefox, or Internet Explorer 10 (or more) are suggested.

-- Anti-virus or Firewall settings: some Free Antivirus/Firewalls are too restrictive.
+- Anti-virus or Firewall settings: some Antivirus/Firewalls are too restrictive.
 If you have “ZoneAlarm  Extreme Security”, this post might be helpfull https://groups.google.com/forum/#!topic/winpython/sOanTThQ-os

 #### no 'IDLE' icon !
 If you don't have the IDLE icon, you are probably using an old WinPython version.